LGBT Family Law

-Same-sex marriage became legal in Washington State in December 2012 and there are no legal differences between same-sex and opposite-sex marriage.
-Along the same vein, child custody considerations should be subject to the same laws for same-sex couples as for opposite-sex couples.
+Same-sex marriage became legal in Washington State in December 2012 and there are no legal differences between same-sex and opposite-sex marriages.
+In the same vein, child custody considerations should be subject to the same laws for same-sex couples as for opposite-sex couples.

 However, many same-sex couples with children have been together for many years prior to December 2012 and/or may not yet have chosen to legally marry.
 In cases where one partner is the legal parent of the child, custody issues may become challenging if a separation should arise.
 An experienced family law attorney can help you navigate the existing laws to potentially establish parental rights based on demonstrating the parent-child relationship and bond, despite legal or biological ties.

-There are other child custody issues or disputes that may arise for same-sex parents as well.
-The family law attorneys at Dellino Law Group understand the unique considerations involved when creating parenting plans for same-sex parents and are skilled and experienced in advocating for the rights of parents, regardless of sexual or gender orientation.
+Other child custody issues or disputes may arise for same-sex parents as well.
+Our family law attorneys at Dellino Law Group understand the unique considerations involved when creating parenting plans for same-sex parents and are skilled and experienced in advocating for the rights of parents, regardless of sexual or gender orientation.